PranshuSingh21/RestaurantQrOrderingSystem/README.md

 # RestaurantQrOrderingSystem
-This project lets users order through a QR code in restaurants even without logging in, but if they are logged in they can track their order, also analytics are available for admin, this is a full stack web project.
+A full-stack QR-based restaurant ordering system where users can scan a table-specific QR code to browse the menu and place orders without login, while authenticated users can track order status in real-time.

+Includes an admin dashboard for live order management, status updates (preparing, served, completed), and basic analytics like daily orders and revenue.

+Built with React, Spring Boot, and MySQL.